-Responding to Incidents of Peer-on-Peer Abuse
+Responding to Incidents of Child-on-child Abuse

 This section should be read in conjunction with the Anti-Bullying Policy.
 At SSPS we recognise that some of our pupils have social and emotional needs that could be perceived by others as bullying.
 We actively develop social skills through our curriculum and through discreet teaching.